tek/proteome.nvim/README.md

 ```

 Python 3.5.1 is required to run the plugin.
 After installation, regularly
-install the nvim plugin and execute `UpdateRemotePlugins`.
+install the nvim plugin and execute `:UpdateRemotePlugins`.

 # General functionality
 The core concept is the management of the current project, its dependencies on